 - Pouch to collect the items you dig up

 - Sand scoop if you’re planning to do beach metal detecting

 - Spare batteries or power pack

 - Gold pan and/or sluice box for gold prospecting

 - Small First Aid kit

 - A pinpointer

-- A Frisbee disc – (yeah…. as you pull dirt of of the hole you dug, put it in the disc Then it’s easy to dump back in without losing any.
+- A Frisbee disc – (yeah…. as you pull dirt out of the hole you dug, put it in the disc Then it’s easy to dump the dirt back in the hole without losing any.
 Easy to clean, too)